rutaitp/CISC-2350-R01-2017/README.md

 ### Course deliverables

 **1. Weekly homework** <br>
 Each week you’ll have a homework assignment that requires mastery of the material we covered in class the week before.
-These will be primarily design and technical exercises, with an occasional reading assignment. <br>
+These will be primarily design and technical exercises, with an occasional reading or watch video assignment. <br>
 Homework assignments must be posted on GitHub **by 6pm on Wednesday** evenings for me to be able to look them over before class. **I will not accept late homework**.

 **2. Presentation: website review (2 students per week)** <br>